Chapter 4. IPFW Dummynet and Traffic Shaping

 produces the output below.

-The output is the result of using the "omit" flag (-O) on the sender to ignore the first 30 seconds of output.
+The output is the result of using the "omit" flag (-O) on the sender to ignore the first five seconds of output.
 This removes the "slow start" portion of the TCP test, and focuses instead on the "steady state" that occurs after slow start gets up to speed.

-Testing Separate Static Queues and Pipes
+Testing Separate Static Queues and Pipes.
+Refer to paragraphs below.

-Figure 1.
+Figure 2.
 Testing Separate Static Queues and Pipes

-This example shows the steady-state results of transmitting data through one queue - queue 1.
-Throughput was consistently about 277Kbits/sec.
-During the transmission, a view of the queue status was:
+This example shows the steady state results of transmitting data through one queue - queue 1.
+The bitrate was consistently about 293Kbits/sec.

 # ipfw queue show